molloy-lab/ck-phylo-workshop/day1/activityD.md

 stree = readTopology(st_file)
 ```

-5. Calculate pseudolikelihood, which will in turn calculate expected qCFs.
+5. Calculate pseudolikelihood, which will in turn calculate expected quartet CFs under the MSC, i.e., the probability of the quartet given the MSC model species tree.
 ```
 loglik = topologyQPseudolik!(stree, gtCF);
 loglik